fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ### Reslicing

 A common issue with anatomical MRI data is that it is plotted [upside down](/faq/my_mri_is_upside_down_is_this_a_problem).
-This is not neccessarily a problem for the FEM model that we will make, as we know the position of each MRI voxel relative to the coordinate system, but it is a bit inconvenient in the plottting of MRI slices and quality control later in the pipeline.
+This is not necessarily a problem for the FEM model that we will make, as we know the position of each MRI voxel relative to the coordinate system, but it is a bit inconvenient in the plotting of MRI slices and quality control later in the pipeline.

 The **[ft_volumereslice](/reference/ft_volumereslice)** function can be used to flip the volume such that the 1st dimension of the three-dimensional `mri.anatomy` array corresponds approximately with the x-axis of the coordinate system, that the 2nd dimension corresponds approximately to the y-axis, and the 3rd dimension to the z-axis.